ericpan64/Covid19-Hospitalization-Prediction/SUBMISSION_INSTRUCTIONS.md

     docker build -t awesome-covid19-q2-model:v1 .
     ```

-## Submit this model to the COVID-19 DREAM Challenge

-This model meets the requirements (as of Dec 2020) for models to be submitted to Question 2 of the COVID-19 DREAM Challenge.
-Please see [this page](https://www.synapse.org/#!Synapse:syn21849255/wiki/602419) for updated requirements on how to submit this model.

 ## Pushing Model to Synapse

 In order to push a Docker image to the Docker repository of your Synapse project, the image must be renamed using the following command: